A Low-Cost ATmega32-Based Embedded System for Automated Patient Queue and Health Data Management in Private Medical

 \subsection{Doctor's Corner}

-On the doctor's table, there is: \begin{itemize} \item a 16$\times$2 I\textsuperscript{2}C LCD to display the current patient's details; \item a push button to call the next patient (i.e., dequeue). \end{itemize} The next patient is removed from the line with each button press, and the display displays the relevant sensor and demographic data.
-To maintain focus and dependability during operation, the doctor-side interface has been purposefully kept simple—just one button and one display.
-The I\textsuperscript{2}C interface makes cabling between the two modules easier and conserves GPIO pins.
+On the doctor's table, the supervision interface consists of: \begin{itemize} \item a 16$\times$2 I\textsuperscript{2}C LCD to display the current patient's details (demographics and measured vitals); \item a push button to call the next patient (i.e., dequeue). \end{itemize}

-The ATmega32 core integrates both corners in the full Proteus schematic, which is displayed in Fig.~\ref{fig:proteus-complete}.
-Each patient's serial, temperature, pulse, and encoded identity are stored in a circular buffer data structure that the MCU uses to carry out the queue logic in firmware.
-The system can function completely offline thanks to this architecture; it is not dependent on a PC, the cloud, or the Internet.
-Furthermore, the patient and doctor modules can be physically located apart without changing firmware logic because the UART lines are set aside for future HC-05 Bluetooth integration.
-This design's modularity makes it simple to expand it to multi-room or multi-doctor configurations in the future.
+Each press of the doctor's button dequeues the next available patient record and updates the doctor-side display.
+The I\textsuperscript{2}C LCD reduces the required wiring and GPIO usage compared to a fully parallel LCD interface, which is important given the simultaneous need to interface keypads and analog sensors.
+The architecture also keeps the queue control action intentionally minimal so that the doctor can advance the queue quickly without navigating complex menus.

+Figure~\ref{fig:proteus-complete} shows the complete Proteus schematic corresponding to the architecture.
+The diagram provides a hardware-level mapping of the two-LCD arrangement (patient-side parallel LCD and doctor-side I\textsuperscript{2}C LCD), keypad scanning lines, ADC sensor connections, and the doctor-side dequeue button.
+This schematic-level view makes the shared I/O constraints explicit and supports end-to-end verification of peripheral interaction and signal routing before physical deployment.
+In addition, as illustrated in Fig.~\ref{fig:system-architecture-block-diagram}, the UART interface can be reserved for optional future extensions (for example an HC-05 module) without changing the core offline workflow.